 From here you can see that all the original formatting of the blog post has been persevered.
 The headlines, quotes, links and images are still in place.

 But what we want to do is to remove all any content that doesn’t make sense in an eBook.
 For example, you may have asked people to leave a comment about this particular blog post.
-This doesn’t make sense as eBooks don’t have a comment section so you can just delete that content out of the eBook version by editing the “Main Text” box:
+This doesn’t make sense as eBooks don’t have a comment section so you can just delete that content out of the eBook version by selecting the text in the preview area:

 Ensuring that your eBook Flows

 One of the big objections I hear about recycling blog content into an eBook is that there will be no natural flow between the imported content as the blog posts weren’t really written to be read one after another.